 Perfect Perspectives uses equipment and techniques that no other aerial company possesses to provide the smoothest footage in the industry.
 An example of this is our proprietary spherical camera enclosures.
 Perfect Perspectives is the only close range cinema company to guarantee its clients that the footage supplied will require zero post stabilization on all cameras we fly.
 This is only possible due to a combination of 3 decades of designing, building and piloting remotely piloted aircraft combined with cutting edge technology such as the Freefly Movi M5/M10 or M15.

-We typically utilize a three person team.
-The FAA licensed pilot, camera operator and one or more visual observers.
+We typically utilize a three to four person team.
+The FAA licensed pilot, camera operator, focus puller and one or more visual observers.
 The camera operator controls the camera from a mobile downlink station in full HD using the Paralinx or Amimon Connex systems.
 Both are full HD with minimal latency.
 From this station, the camera operator can see the photo or video images in video glasses or SmallHD display and can control pan, tilt, roll and record on/off and lens FIZ if required.
 A separate LCD display is also available for the client, director or DP.
-Wireless follow focus is also available but typically is not used as most shots can be obtained at infinity focal length.
+Wireless follow focus is always available but typically is not used as most shots can be obtained at infinity focal length.
 Also, ask us for a copy of our Directors guide to better assist your team and ours in working together equipment wise.